FlorianKn/MovCap_Pub/README.md

 ```
 Afterwards run `python prepareNotchData.py`.
 ## Train model
-Run `python activity_recognition.py` to train and test model.
+Run `python activity_recognition.py` to train and test the model.

 ## Export model to Android
 Run `python freezeModel.py` to freeze the model.
-Copy the generated `frozen_har.pb` into the asset folder of the android-studio project.
+Copy the generated `frozen_har.pb` into the asset folder of an android-studio project.

 Most important part can be seen below: